 info.magnolia.periscope.ResultRankerConfiguration allows you to

 entirely disable the ranking of Find Bar search results.
-To do so, set
+To do so,

-resultRankerConfiguration: disabled: false
+resultRankerConfiguration: disabled: true

-You may want to disable this configuration to reduce memory usage or resolve potential compatibility issues with DL4J libraries.
+This can help you reduce memory usage or resolve potential compatibility issues with DL4J libraries.

 Maven is the easiest way to install the module.
 Add the following to your bundle:

 The module comes with the following default configuration: